dmartinochoa/Spotispy/README.md

+# :notes: Spotispy
+  This is a web project to stream music from Spotify and show users nearby that listen to similar music using the PostGIS extension for PostgreSQL.

 ## ⚙️ Setup <br/>
   Run ```node app.js``` to start the server (port 3000 by default) or ```nodemon app.js``` to detect file changes automatically and restart the server for you<br/>